tskit-dev/tutorials/args.md

    required to change one local tree into another as you move along the genome.

-2. Information about recombination and common ancestor events can be used to calculate the likelihood of an ARG under a specific model of evolution (most commonly, the neutral coalescent with recombination, or CwR, as modelled e.g. by [Hudson (1983)](https://doi.org/10.1016/0040-5809(83)90013-8))
+2. Information about recombination and common ancestor events can be used to calculate the likelihood of an full ARG under a specific model of evolution (most commonly, the neutral coalescent with recombination, or CwR, as modelled e.g. by [Hudson (1983)](https://doi.org/10.1016/0040-5809(83)90013-8))